islandora-deprecated/islandora_jwplayer/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

-Install the JW Player available [here](http://www.longtailvideo.com/jw-player/download/) to your `sites/all/libraries` folder, or run `drush jwplayer-plugin`.
-This viewer has been tested with [jwplayer6](http://www.longtailvideo.com/download/jwplayer-free-6-1-2972.zip).
+Install the JW Player available [here](http://www.longtailvideo.com/jw-player/download/) to your `sites/all/libraries` folder.

-Note: If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it."
+Note: You must register for an account with JWPlayer to download the library.

 ### Notes